LED GROW LIGHTS THAT PENETRATE THE CANOPY

 Scynce’s secondary optics were specifically designed to spread out the pin point intensity that plague most LEDs and some traditional lights.
 This means that the brightest point is typically on the widest part of the beam (or on “the angle”) which allows the lights to be mounted closer to the plants without the risk of burning or bleaching.

 Scynce’s patented optics provide even light intensity and a controlled radiation intensity preventing hot spots, burned spots, and off grid collateral light loss.
 With cross lighting, plants see equal intensity from all angles.
 This promotes intra-canopy growth, not just on the top like traditional lights.

 Output patterns are another important aspect of what the gonio data can give us insight into.
 Why does output pattern matter you say?
 In our previous blog (available HERE) we discussed how light is like water coming out of a hose.
 Just as the pattern of water coming out of a hose can be influenced by a nozzle, making it a jet, shower or flat spray pattern, optics control the light coming off of a lighting fixture.
 Without a gonio, we would never understand any of this!
 Looking at the patterns in the Light Distribution Curve (taken from the gonio report) the difference in emission patterns immediately becomes evident.

 Scynce LED beam vs Typical LED Beam

-This is a diagram of the Scynce 120deg optic.
+This is a diagram of Scynce’s Conic 120 and Linear 70 optics.
 The intensity (radiated energy) is significantly brighter on the outside of the beam.
 That creates even or slightly higher illuminance (light on the canopy) on the edge of it.